PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

         |___PlayerController.cs
 ```

-Open up the script and we will first work on movement.
+Open up the script and we will first work on movement for our Player.

 ```cs
 using UnityEngine;